 St James’s Primary School is an inclusive school.
 We focus on the well-being and progress of every child and believe that all members of our community are of equal worth. progress of every child and believe that all members of our community are of equal worth.

-We believe that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
+► At St James's we believe that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
 It also ensures that we continue to tackle issues of disadvantage and underachievement of different groups.

 Our approach to equality is based on the following key principles:

-1. All learners are of equal value
+- All learners are of equal value

-2. We recognise and respect difference
+- We recognise and respect difference

-3. We foster positive attitudes and relationships and a shared sense of cohesion and belonging
+- We foster positive attitudes and relationships and a shared sense of cohesion and belonging

-4. We observe good equalities practice in staff recruitment, retention and development
+- We observe good equalities practice in staff recruitment, retention and development

-5. We aim to reduce and remove inequalities and barriers that exist
+- We aim to reduce and remove inequalities and barriers that exist

-6. We have the highest expectations of all our children
+- We have the highest expectations of all our children

-7. As a Catholic school we ground our approach in the Gospel values and strive to achieve the ‘Common Good’
+- As a Catholic school we ground our approach in the Gospel values and strive to achieve the ‘Common Good’

-8. We are a Rights Respecting School and have held the Silver Award since 2019
+- We are a Rights Respecting School and have held the Silver Award since 2019

 Information on pupils by protected characteristics

 The Equality Act 2010 protects people from discrimination on the basis of protected characteristics.
 Every person has several of the protected characteristics, so the Act protects everyone against unfair treatment.
 In order to ensure that all pupils are protected from discrimination, the school collects information on protected characteristics.

 Information on other groups of pupils